MicrosoftDocs/azure-devops-docs/docs/repos/git/view-pull-requests.md

 [!INCLUDE [temp](../includes/version-tfs-2015-cloud.md)]
 [!INCLUDE [temp](../includes/version-vs-2015-vs-2019.md)]

+Pull requests (PRs) are a way to [change](pull-requests.md), [review](review-pull-requests.md), and [merge](complete-pull-requests.md) code in a [Git repository on Azure Repos](../../organizations/projects/create-project.md#add-a-repository-to-your-project).
+Teams use PRs to review code and give feedback on changes before merging the code into the main branch.
 Teams can require PRs for any changes on protected branches, and set [branch policies](branch-policies.md) to require those PRs to meet certain criteria.
+Reviewers can step through the proposed changes, leave comments, and vote to approve or reject the code.

-There are several ways to list and filter PRs for a project, and open active PRs for review.
+There are several ways to list, filter, view, and open PRs for a project.

 ## Prerequisites